How To Visit the USA From the Philippines.

 - Evidence of ownership of a Philippine vehicle

-- Ownership of a house or Condo
+- Ownership of a house or condo in the Philippines

 - A letter from a Philippine real estate agency establishing a client relationship with the applicant

-- Proof of family members residing in the PHILIPPINES
+- Proof of family members residing in the Philippines

-- Proof of dependent children attending school in the Philippines,
+- Proof of dependent children attending school in the Philippines

 - Proof of formal Philippine employment.
 (Work contract or letter of proof of employment from employer)

 - Proof of Admission to a Philippine School on a date later than the applicant’s projected return to the Philippines.

 Certainly, holding evidence of one or more of these factors certainly might help in the visa issuance decision process.
 One point I’d like to mention in closing.